Amshu0-0/COTS-APIs101/3-creating-movie-api/README.md

 ## Setting Up CORS

-Cross-Origin Resource Sharing is way to define which origins other than its own from which a browser should be able to access data from.
-In other words, if I send a request from `google.com`, CORS will only allows responses that are send from google.com.
-In reality, the frontend, and backend may be on different origins.
-To combat this, we implement CORS on the backend to allow different origins to access the data from our API.
-Check out the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for more info on CORS.
+Cross-Origin Resource Sharing (CORS) is a way to allow a web application running at one origin to access resources from another origin.
+For example, if a request is sent from `google.com`, CORS can allow responses from other sites.
+Frontends and backends are typically hosted on different origins, so we implement CORS on the backend to allow different origins to access the data from our API.
+For more information on CORS, check out the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 To implement, first install the `cors` package via terminal with the following command: